-Talia nodded, swallowing hard, and then touched the gems.
+Talia nodded, swallowing hard, then touched the gems.
 They felt strange to the touch, slick and cool.
 She handled them gingerly as she set them out on the floor, a little horrified she was being allowed to treat them this way.
 The gems before her were of every size and color.
 She didn’t even know what half of them were.
-She was only too aware she didn’t have a basis on which to make her choices.
+She was only too aware she didn’t have a basis on which to make her choices either.
 The Administrator wanted her to pick the best five, but she didn’t know how to make that determination.

 Her father, as a hobby, worked with wood.
 He’d made a lot of the furniture in their home himself and occasionally made a piece or two to sell in town.
 She’d always thought he was good at it.
-And every time, before he ever started a project, he carefully checked the wood for rotting, consistency, and cracks.
+Every time, before he ever started a project, he carefully checked the wood for rotting, consistency, and cracks.
 Maybe those criteria would work here as well.

 She shrugged her shoulders, not able to think of anything else, and got to work.

 Picking up each gem and looking at it carefully, she set aside any which were cracked, chipped, or weren’t consistent in color.
-Of the forty gems before her, she was able to get rid of ten.
+Of the forty jewels before her, she was able to get rid of ten.

-After he gathered the wood, her father would normally take painstaking care to measure out the lengths he’d need and make sure all the parts would be even when he got done.
+After he gathered the wood, her father would take painstaking care to measure out the lengths he’d need and make sure all the parts would be even when he got done.
 Keeping this in mind, she looked through the remaining gems and took out any which were cut unevenly or which weren’t symmetrical.
 That got rid of twelve more.